silkrow/BeginnerOf/rust/notes.md

 # Chapter 10

 Rust uses *monomorphization*, which turns generic code into specific code by filling in the concrete types that are used when *compiled*.

+A trait tells the Rust compiler about *functionality a particular type has and can share with other types*.